Mateusz-Smolarczyk-AGH/Viosion-Odometry-with-SuperPoint---DPU-Acceleration/README.md

-# 🧭  Viosion Odometry with SuperPoint - DPU Acceleration
+# 🧭  Vision Odometry with SuperPoint - DPU Acceleration

 This project demonstrates real-time visual odometry using the **SuperPoint** neural network accelerated on a **DPU** (e.g., on the Kria KV260 platform).